Suggestions to Improve Body Image

 Make “positive body image” lists and review them often.

-List the things that your body lets you do.
-List the people you admire; consider whether their appearance was important to their success and accomplishments.
-List ten positive things about yourself, without mentioning you appearance.
-List statements that feel true and positive about your body.
+- List statements that feel true and positive about your body.
 Repeat these affirmations to yourself while looking in the mirror; write them in your journal; tape them to your mirror.

 Lovingly care for your body.

 - Wear clothes that are comfortable and make you feel good about your body.